Skip to the content of the web site.

 “Other Canons: Margaret Atwood and the Québécois Reception of English Canadian Literature.”
 Journal of Indo-Canadian Studies 1:1 (January 2001): 48-59.

-“US/ Canadian Writers’ Perspectives on the Multiculturalism Debate: A Roundtable Discussion at Harvard University.”
+“United States/Canadian Writers’ Perspectives on the Multiculturalism Debate: A Roundtable Discussion at Harvard University.”
 Ed. with Graham Huggan.
 Canadian Literature 164 (Spring 2000): 82-111.

 “Telling Differences: Reading Canada’s Literatures at the End of the Millennium.”
 Literary Review of Canada 8:3 (April 2000): 22-25 and 8:4 (May 2000): 24-26.